National trade hub

 • ProFix shows ODH registration scope on profiles where the contractor publishes it, so homeowners can match scope to job.

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse water well contractors by state” above.

 1. 1.
 Anderson Drilling & Pump IncStow, OH80